 Mental health services are provided to students who have an identified disability and are currently being served through special education programming.
 Students with a demonstrated need for behavioral and emotional support will be seen by Mrs. Holcomb.
 Mrs. Holcomb can provide crisis prevention, intervention services, or coordinate with outside treatment providers.
 Referrals for mental health support are a part of the special education process.

 Prevention services are designed to inform, educate, demonstrate skills, and reduce risk behaviors in students.
 Mrs. Smith can provide short-term individual or group skill-building sessions to assist a student with a particular concern.
 Mrs. Smith also provides suicide/self-harm risk assessments and can link families to community-based counseling services.
 Mrs. Smith is at the high school school Mondays, Wednesdays, and Thursdays.
 Referrals for prevention services must be made through a school counselor or administrator.

 Sherri Grimone, Prevention Clinician

-Mrs. Grimone is a shared resource and is implementing a program at both the middle school and high school called Build Skills - Own Your R. She will teach this program during our Wellness courses.
+Mrs. Grimone is a shared resource and is implementing a program at both the middle school and high school called Build Skills - Own Your R; taught during our wellness courses.
 Mrs. Grimone’s major areas of focus are the prevention of drug and alcohol use.
 Referrals for prevention services must be made through a school counselor or an administrator.